 Webinar: 27th Nov 2020

-SPACE International is hosting an online event in Dublin, Ireland, on Friday, 27th November.
+SPACE International held an online event in Dublin, Ireland, on Friday, 27th November.

-Hear from international survivors about their experiences of prostitution, their thoughts on how Ireland can continue to combat sexual exploitation, and why they seek to replicate Irish-style legislation in their own nations.
+Hear from international survivors and activists about their experiences of prostitution, their thoughts on how Ireland can continue to combat sexual exploitation, and why they seek to replicate Irish-style legislation in their own nations.

-The event will feature four speakers from across the globe:
+The event featured four speakers from across the globe:

 - Marian Hatcher from Chicago, USA, is a survivor of sex trafficking and domestic violence.
 She has worked with the Cook County Sheriff’s Office for the past 13 years, where she is the Senior Project Manager for the Office of Public Policy, as well as the Human Trafficking Coordinator.
 In 2016, she was awarded a Presidential Lifetime Achievement Award for Volunteer Service by President Barack Obama.